-The nature of timed writing means that you are extremely limited in your ability to review your work and make changes.
-However, even just 5 minutes reserved at the end to check your writing can make a big difference.
-Don't be tempted to submit an essay early when those remaining minutes could help you catch some easy to fix mistakes.
+When you have a time limit, you do not have much time to review your work and make changes.
+However, even just 2-5 minutes at the end can make a big difference.
+Don't be tempted to submit an essay before the time ends when those remaining minutes could help you catch some easy to fix mistakes.

 Before you take a test with a timed writing question, look at feedback your writing teacher has given you on your writing.

-Looking at the patterns of feedback you have received in the past will help you focus the short revision time you have on looking where mistakes are most likely to occur in a first draft.
-Since that is what a timed writing response is, it's a good place to start with your revisions.
-Meet with your teacher during office hours before a test if possible to get tips for how to recognize and resolve those errors during the test.
+Use the feedback you have received in the past to focus the few minutes at the end of your time to look for the mistakes you have made in other first drafts.
+Timed writing is a first draft experience, so the feedback on first drafts is a good place to start.
+Meet with your teacher during office hours before a test to get tips for how to notice and fix those errors during the test.

 In addition to the writing feedback you have been given, take some time to review the feedback you get from your grammar teacher about your grammar accuracy in writing.

-Meet with your grammar teacher during office hours before if possible to get tips for how to recognize and resolve those errors during the test.
+Meet with your grammar teacher during office hours before to get tips for how to notice and fix those errors during a timed test.
 It might be as simple as checking that all of your sentences start with a capital letter or looking for subject-verb agreement.
-Knowing the mistakes you make most frequently can empower you to make quick changes.
+Knowing your common mistakes can help you to make quick changes.

 For this exercise, you will need to have access to recent feedback on your writing and/or grammar assignments.